 5. Statue of Zeus at Olympia

 The majestic Statue of Zeus was set up by Phidias, a masterful sculptor.
 The same sculptor oversaw the construction of the Parthenon.
-The beautiful statue of Zeus was 43-foot-tall and it was developed during 435 BCE.
+The beautiful statue of Zeus was 43-foot-tall and it was developed in 435 BCE.
 It was kept inside the famed Temple of Zeus.
 The painted cedarwood throne had precious stones, gold, ebony, and ivory.
 The marvelous sculpture was dismantled likely in the 6th century CE when the Ancient Roman kings banned the pagan religion.

 6. Colossus of Rhodes